jeffpar/pcjs.v1/disks/pc/dos/microsoft/3.20/README.md

 MS-DOS 3.20
 ---

-The MS-DOS 3.20 floppies in the PCjs collection are the only known non-OEM disk images available online.
-All other known disk images are OEM releases (eg, HP, Zenith, Data General, Seiko Epson, etc.) and can be found on sites like [WinWorld](https://winworldpc.com/product/ms-dos/320).
+The MS-DOS 3.20 disks in the PCjs collection are the only known non-OEM copies of that release available online.
+All other known MS-DOS 3.20 disk images are OEM releases (eg, HP, Zenith, Data General, Seiko Epson, etc.) and can be found on sites like [WinWorld](https://winworldpc.com/product/ms-dos/320).

 Disks 3 and 4 contained a printed date of `March 21, 1986` (see the photo below), which is consistent with the file timestamps (`2-14-86` and `3-14-86`) on those disks.
 However, all the files on Disks 1 and 2 are